Tfindelkind/DCI/README.md

 # Dependencies

-DCI will download the cloud image with is specified in the /recipes folder DCI makes use of genisoiamge/mkisofs and tries to install it if not installed DCI makes use of github.com/Tfindelkind/automation/deploy_cloud_vm and tries to install it if not installed
+DCI will download the cloud image which is specified in the /recipes folder DCI makes use of genisoiamge/mkisofs and tries to install it if not installed DCI makes use of github.com/Tfindelkind/automation/deploy_cloud_vm and tries to install it if not installed